ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If there are no matching scope entries specifying the permission PERMISSION, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 Further details on TARGETNAME and PERMISSION are defined separately for each operation at the Group Manager.

-The Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of I-D.ietf-ace-key-groupcomm}}.
+The Content-Format in messages containing a payload is set to application/ace-groupcomm+cbor, defined in {{Section 11.2 of RFC9594}}.
 Furthermore, the CBOR abbreviations defined in {{groupcomm-parameters}} of this document MUST be used when specifying the corresponding configuration and status parameters.

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}